Import and Configure Assets

 The asset source sync functionality performs the same actions as asset import.
 An update in the source is automatically reflected in Graylog via the asset sync.
 This can be either an update in the source or removal of an asset or assets.
 All changes made in the source are reflected in Graylog.

 You can schedule the import of assets by defining an interval.
 Asset source sync is available for all mappings listed under a source.
-Click on a source to view the available mappings.
+Select a source to view the available mappings.

 To enable asset source sync: